Kirk Yuhnke anchors weekday mornings on FOX31 Morning News, he’s a father of three and self-admitted tech geek.

 Kirk has earned numerous awards including an Emmy for his work anchoring breaking news coverage in 2009 and an Emmy nomination for best anchor in Denver in 2012.

 He may be a news anchor on TV, but he’s a technology geek at heart.
 You’ll always find him geeking it up with the latest gadgets, websites and apps.
-You can catch his “Tech Junkie” segment daily on Good Day Colorado.
+You can catch his “Tech Junkie” segment daily on FOX31 Morning News.

 Kirk enjoys getting out into the community.
 As a father of three, the efforts of the American Heart Association and Children’s hospitals hit close to home.
 His daughter was born with a congenital heart defect in 2010.
 It was the doctors and nurses at the Children’s Hospital in Phoenix who patched the hole in her heart.
 He’s passionate about helping raise awareness about congenital heart defects.

 Kirk and his family are thrilled to call the Rocky Mountains home.
 Kirk and his wife love to hike the endless trails of Colorado.
 These days they spend most of their time chasing their 9-year-old son, 6-year-old daughter and 1 ½-year-old baby around the neighborhood.

 His e-mail address is Kirk.Yuhnke@KDVR.com.